openkim/openkim-items-wiki/wiki/models/1136/8603/9439/002/MO_113686039439_002/wikipage.md

-## Parameter Choices in the SW Potential
+## Parameter Choices in Balamane et al. Rescaled SW Potential

 In the original Stillinger-Weber paper (SW85: PRB 31:5262, 1985) it is stated that in order to obtain the correct “atomization energy” (cohesive energy) the following choice for epsilon must be made (see Eqn.
 (2.9) in [SW85]):